KADev2022/DSA-Java/README.md

 # DSA-Java
-This is the source code for Data Structures and Algorithms in Java
+This repository stores the source code for Data Structures and Algorithms in Java.
+The source code was inspired from tutorials in the Java courses on Udemy.